ethanruhe/high-performance-r/Tutorial.md

 #> [1] FALSE
 ```

-Unfortunately, printing a closure give the memory address of the enclosing function and not the actual definition (with specified parameters) of itself.
+Unfortunately, printing a closure gives the memory address of the enclosing function and not the actual definition (with specified parameters) of itself.
 This is because the parent function itself isn't actually changing, it just has values passed.
-You can see this by converting the environment of the closure into a list.
+You can see the passed parameter(s) by converting the environment of the closure into a list.

 ```{r}
 DivisibleBy3